AthAd19/MohdAdom_NurAthiraBinte_DA301_Assignment/README.md

 > Word loud, sentiment polarity chart created [Python 3]  <br>
 > __[FOLLOW-UP]__ Actual sentiment analysis, business pov: marketing use
 - the impact that each product has on sales
+> Briefly explored, but difficult to make any significant insights [R 4]
 - how reliable the data is (e.g. normal distribution, skewness, or kurtosis)
 - what the relationship(s) is/are (if any) between North American, European, and global sales?
+> Briefly explored, but difficult to make any significant insights [R 4]